fmah922-code/Churn-Analysis/README.md

-# Covid Visualization
-## COVID-19 Analysis Dashboard

-This repository contains a comprehensive COVID-19 analysis dashboard project built using Python, SQL Server, and various data analytics tools.
-The dashboard pulls real-time data from publicly available sources through APIs, processes and stores it in a SQL Server database, and visualizes key COVID-19 metrics, such as case numbers, death rates, and vaccination progress.
+# Logistic Regression Churn Analysis

+This repository contains comprehensive files for retrieving data from a Kaggle Dataset to be used in a logistic regression model to determine customer churn rates.
+The analysis and appropriate visuals will be displayed in the visuals folder.

 ### Technologies Used:
 Python (for API requests, data processing)
-SQL Server (for database storage)
+SQL Server (for data storage)
 Power BI / Tableau (for dashboard visualizations)
 DBT (for data transformation and quality checks)